-Available for single-phase and three-phase customers where a part or all of the electrical requirements of the customer are supplied by the customer's generating facilities, where such facilities have a total generating capability of greater than 20 kW, where such facilities are connected in parallel with the utility.
+Available for single-phase and three-phase customers where a part or all of the electrical requirements of the customer are supplied by the customer's generating facilities, where such facilities have a total generating capability of greater than 20 kW and less than or equal to $100 \, \mathrm{kW}$, where such facilities are connected in parallel with the utility.
 Customers not desiring to sell energy under this rate have the right to negotiate a buy-back rate.

 The energy rate indicated below is the minimum for electrical energy.
+Customers with generating facilities greater than 100 kW can negotiate a buy-back rate.
 Should the utility be unwilling to pay the minimum rate for electrical energy, the utility shall agree to transport such electrical energy to another utility that will pay such minimum rate.
 The utility shall recover actual costs of such transportation from the generating customer.